 Urgent court order to conduct a forensic procedure

 Police can also apply to the court for an urgent order to conduct a forensic procedure by audio or audiovisual link if they believe, on reasonable grounds, that the sample or evidence sought from the procedure is likely to be lost if the procedure is delayed.
 This process cannot be used in relation to a blood sample.
 Before making an order for the conduct of the procedure, the court must be satisfied that the sample or evidence would be lost if the procedure was delayed by the need to apply in person for the order.
-Any order made as a result of an audio or audiovisual link application operates as an A temporary court order that stays in place only until the court can make a final decision on the issue at a full hearing. until a further hearing, which will proceed in the manner outlined above.
+Any order made as a result of an audio or audiovisual link application operates as an interim order until a further hearing, which will proceed in the manner outlined above.

 Conducting a forensic procedure on a person with a ‘mental impairment’